 We work with a service provider to meet our legal obligation to take back transport and sales packaging.
 This service is intended to close the loop.
 The packaging, which would otherwise end up in normal waste, is collected from the customer on request.
 This ensures that the packaging is recycled and fed back into circulation.

+The planned quantity from 2020 is corrected using the real value.
 We licensed the following transport and packaging quantities for the reporting year: